eric-erd/MDS620_Eric_SPI230957/Week06.md

 #### Oracle is just simply a human annotator like labelling unlabeled data by someone.
 Some challenges are human still labelling data by wrong, very costy, and time is also costy.
 Cross checking techniques helps to reduce human error (bias) and algos like Active learning helps to reduce both money cost and time cost.

 ### 6. Describe some applications of Active Learning in real life.
-#### I was faced exact same situation that Active learning helps.
+#### I was faced exact same situation that Active learning helps at 2018.
 My former team was trying to create a classification model using some text data that's collected from web sites.
 What we need to do was to know what sort of service they (web sites) offer.
 I don't remember all of the classes but some are IT, economy, advertise, marketing and so on.
 We need to create a model to predict what services the web site offer based on content that's on the web page.

 ## Section B: Handwritten Digits Recognition with Active Learning
 ### 1. Provide Detailed Comments: